 There are two types of cell division: mitosis and meiosis.
 Most of the time when people refer to “cell division,” they mean mitosis, the process of making new body cells.
 Meiosis is the type of cell division that creates egg and sperm cells.

 Mitosis is a fundamental process for life.
 During mitosis, a cell duplicates all of its contents, including its chromosomes, and splits to form two identical daughter cells.
-Because this process is so critical, the steps of mitosis are carefully controlled by a number of genes.
+Because this process is so critical, the steps of mitosis are carefully controlled by certain genes.
 When mitosis is not regulated correctly, health problems such as cancer can result.